Skip to Content

 After your spawn is ready, you need another growing medium and container for the fruiting of mushrooms.
 Make sure you research and choose the suitable variety and substrate for the winter garden.

-There is a long list of materials that can be used as a substrate for mushrooms; the common ones are straw, hardwood dust, coco coir, manure.
-Straw is one of the most accessible materials, and several varieties grow well on straw.
+A long list of materials can be used as a substrate for mushrooms; the common ones are straw, hardwood dust, coco coir, and manure.
+Straw is one of the most accessible materials; several varieties grow well on straw.
 The pasteurizing and sterilizing methods will vary depending on the mushroom variety.

 The last step is to incubate and let the mycelium do its magic.

 Growing mushroom from scratch is fun and economical if done right.
-I would recommend opting for a variety that needs growing conditions closer to your climate, so you have to spend less time caring for the mushroom in winter.
+I recommend opting for a variety that needs growing conditions closer to your climate so you have to spend less time caring for the mushroom in winter.

 Inoculated Mushroom Logs

-You can inoculate on tree logs, and you might have a mushroom crop for not just one winter but several years.
+You can inoculate on tree logs and have a mushroom crop for not just one winter but several years.
 But growing mushrooms on logs requires patience.

-You can cut and grow on logs any time of the year but make sure you inoculate the log within three months of harvest.
-It’s best to store the wood in a shaded spot to avoid drying up.
+You can cut and grow on logs any time of the year, but ensure you inoculate the log within three months of harvest.
+Storing the wood in a shaded spot is best to avoid drying up.
 Oak and Maple trees are great for mushrooms, and they last longer.

-Cut a moderate log size because it will take more time for the mycelium colonization if the log is too long.
-If you are harvesting wood logs from the wild instead of buying premade mushroom logs, you will have to drill several 1-2 inches deep holes.
+Cut a moderate log size because it will take longer for the mycelium colonization if it is too long.
+If harvesting wood logs from the wild instead of buying premade mushroom logs, you must drill several 1-2 inches deep holes.

 Overwintering Mushrooms

-You can let the mushroom bags freeze in winter, so they are ready to grow as the weather warms up.
+You can let the mushroom bags freeze in winter so they are ready to grow as the weather warms up.
 The white mycelium will freeze, thaw and fruit just like it does in nature.
-The mycelium is activated with light and temperature, usually in the spring season.
+The mycelium is activated with light and temperature, usually in spring.

 Overwintering your mushrooms in the cold weather gives you a head start in the coming active growth season, so it’s one of the ways to increase your mushroom production.
 Overwintering is an excellent technique for mushrooms that can tolerate cold.

 You can store the mushroom bags in a cold area without sunlight.
 Keeping the mushrooms away from a light source is essential because light exposure will force the mushrooms to start fruiting.
-The same goes for temperature, and if the mushrooms receive warm temperatures, they might break the overwintering cycle.
+The same goes for temperature; if the mushrooms receive warm temperatures, they might break the overwintering cycle.

 The mushrooms can also be overwintered in an outdoor area such as a greenhouse.
 However, you will have to make sure no amount of light reaches these outdoor mushrooms.
 If you are new to greenhouses, you can go through the article about heating greenhouses in winter, where I have shared three ways to keep the greenhouse warm.

 What makes mushrooms mysterious is that you never know how many flushes of fruit you will have.
-If you already had the first harvest in late fall or early winter, you can seal the openings or slits with tape to avoid the mycelium from drying in extreme winter weather.
+If you already had the first harvest in late fall or early winter, you can seal the openings or slits with tape to prevent mycelium from drying in extreme winter weather.

 Overwintering allows you to start the mushroom season early, and you can control the mushroom production because the mycelium will stay dormant unless you provide a warm temperature and light.